Divine Blessings vs Worldly Blessings

 Embracing the fullness of God’s heart = Kingdom of God in your life = provision and protections = abundance = bigger resources + bigger responsibilities.
 The world is still against you, but God is for you.

-Divine blessings does look like worldly blessings on the surface and it does tend to attract people who are full of themselves or are self-centered.
-This gives the idea that God’s gospel includes physical blessings a bad rep. CS Lewis once said that just because you see a bunch of drunkards making a fool of themselves and following a particular road sign doesn’t mean the road sign is wrong and won’t get you to the right place.
-A modern-day saying might be, “don’t throw the baby out with the bath water.”
+Divine blessings do look like worldly blessings on the surface and it does tend to attract people who are full of themselves or are self-centered.
+This gives the idea that God’s gospel includes physical blessings a bad rep. However, CS Lewis once said that just because you see a bunch of drunkards making a fool of themselves and following a particular road sign doesn’t mean the road sign is wrong and won’t get you to the right place.
+A modern-day saying might be, “don’t throw the baby out with the bathwater.”
 If God wants to freely give high-quality blessings to his people, but some people abuse it, that doesn’t mean you shouldn’t want it.
+It just means that those other people who abused it will never experience divine blessings to its full potential, always shirting around superficiality and mediocre transformation of oneself.
+Just because you see irresponsible people crashing their cars doesn’t mean you shouldn’t want one.

 “Truly I tell you,” Jesus replied, “no one who has left home or brothers or sisters or mother or father or children or fields for My sake and for the gospel will fail to receive a hundredfold in the present age—houses and brothers and sisters and mothers and children and fields, along with persecutions—and in the age to come, eternal life.
 But many who are first will be last, and the last will be first.”
 (Mark 10:28)